 Many of Reprotech’s clients have chosen sperm cryopreservation as a proactive measure for a variety of life events or careers that could leave them infertile.
 This is the best step to take to preserve the possibility of conceiving a biological child with their spouse or partner in the future.

-With four facilities strategically located throughout the U.S., and an ever expanding network of Fertility Preservation clinics, we’ve created the most convenient, effective, and affordable means for collecting, storing, and returning cryopreserved sperm.
+With five facilities strategically located throughout the U.S., and an ever-expanding network of Fertility Preservation clinics, we’ve created the most convenient, effective, and affordable means for collecting, storing, and returning cryopreserved sperm.

-Each of our four locations are monitored 24/7 by state-of-the-art monitoring systems, which record temperature changes as small as 0.01 degrees Celsius.
+Each of our five locations are monitored 24/7 by state-of-the-art monitoring systems, which record temperature changes as small as 0.01 degrees Celsius.
 Additionally, all tanks are manually monitored on a weekly basis by our experienced personnel, and our facilities are under 24-hour security and surveillance.
-Each facility has on-site back-up, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.
+Each facility has on-site backup, bulk nitrogen storage, and all electronic data is backed up daily with off-site data storage.

-Sperm storage and sperm cryopreservation is fast, efficient, and reliable when you choose Reprotech.
-Your options include the convenience of our OverNite Male™ Kit for at home, expedited specimens.
+Sperm storage and sperm cryopreservation are fast, efficient, and reliable when you choose Reprotech.
+Your options include the convenience of our OverNite Male™ Kit for at-home, expedited specimens.
 Or, you can work through the largest network of sperm freezing centers in the U.S. to find a clinic near you.
 Either way, you’ll have peace of mind knowing your future is safe with the worldwide leader in long-term sperm storage.

 Reprotech works closely with fertility service centers across the United States to make sperm cryopreservation services available nationwide.
 While Reprotech does not provide sperm freezing services, our network of freezing centers do.
 Once specimens have been preserved, we coordinate the transportation of your frozen semen to Reprotech for long-term storage.